 Mathematician and physicist Isaac Newton (1643-1727) was among the foremost scientific intellects of all time.
 As the identifier of gravity, developer of mathematics of orbital motion who made foundational contributions to all branches of mathematics and modern physical science, Newton is the exemplar of using scientific investigation to solve scientific problems.
 The Newton Circle celebrates the application of scientific investigation to the solution of problems.

-Anonymous, Mark and Kate Hanson, Lang Family Foundation, Alida and Bill Messinger, Sarah Sponheim, The David Winton Bell Foundation, The Dick and Joyce H. McFarland Family Fund of the Minneapolist Foundation, The McKnight Foundation, The Pohlad Foundation
+Anonymous (3), Mark and Kate Hanson, Lang Family Foundation, Richard and Joyce McFarland, Alida and Bill Messinger, Sarah Sponheim, The David Winton Bell Foundation, The Dick and Joyce H. McFarland Family Fund of the Minneapolis Foundation, The Pohlad Foundation

 Membership is extended to members contributing a total of $5,000-$9,999 in a fiscal year.